Quito in 5 Days

 Botanical Garden – Carnivore Collection

-We spend a long time in the Botanical Garden; the best bits are the Carnivore Collection and the Japanese Garden which contains a collection of over 100 Bonsai trees.
+We spend a long time in the Botanical Garden; my favourite parts are the Carnivore Collection and the Japanese Garden, which contains a collection of over 100 Bonsai trees.

-The Botanical Garden is open daily between 10 am and 3 pm.
-Entry costs $4.
+The Botanical Garden is open daily between 10 am and 3.30 pm (4 pm at weekends).
+Adult entry costs $4.

-We catch the bus again with the intention of getting off at some other stops but it starts raining and we’re weary.
-So we return to the beginning and have dinner in a colonial courtyard in the old city, where I order a salchipan (sausage sandwich) and the old man goes, as always, for the biggest thing on the menu.
+We return to our starting point and have dinner at El Terruño; a restaurant in a colonial courtyard in the old city.
+I order a salchipan (sausage sandwich) and the old man goes, as always, for the biggest thing on the menu.

 • Trip taken: March 2019